Canon G7 X Mark II vs Panasonic GX9

 It is notable that the GX9 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the GX9 are recent models that feature in their makers' current product line-up.
+Both the G7X Mark II and the GX9 are recent models that are part of the current product line-up.
 The G7X Mark II replaced the earlier Canon G7 X, while the GX9 followed on from the Panasonic GX8.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon G7 X Mark II vs Panasonic GX9